Google to offer checking accounts next year: source

 “Our approach is going to be to partner deeply with banks and the financial system,” Caesar Sengupta, general manager and vice-president of payments at Google, told the Journal in an interview.

-“It may be the slightly longer path, but it’s more sustainable,” Sengupta was quoted as saying in the report.
+“It may be the slightly longer path, but it’s more sustainable,” Sengupta was quoted as saying.

+Asked about Google’s plans, U.S. Senator Mark Warner, a Democrat on the Senate panel that oversees banking, said he was “a tech guy”, but that he had some reservations.

+Warner told CNBC in an interview on Wednesday his concern was that tech giants like Facebook or Google were entering new fields before there were some regulatory rules of the road in place.

-On Tuesday, Facebook also launched a unified payment service through which users across its platforms can make payments without exiting the app, named Facebook Pay, which is separate from its Libra project.
+On Tuesday, Facebook launched a unified payment service through which users across its platforms can make payments without exiting the app, named Facebook Pay, which is separate from its Libra project.

+The Google Pay service by the search giant is already popular in countries like India, where it has over 67 million monthly users and is used to pay for everything from groceries to Uber rides.

-Reporting by Neha Malara and Munsif Vengattil in Bengaluru; Editing by Maju Samuel and Patrick Graham
+Reporting by Neha Malara and Munsif Vengattil in Bengaluru and Susan Heavey in Washington; Editing by Maju Samuel and Patrick Graham